AJnsm/ajnsm.github.io/research.md

 permalink: /research/
 ---

-My research focuses on interactions among genes, and how these interactions relate to cell type.
-An immediate problem here is that neither genetic interactions, nor genes, nor cell type, are properly defined.
+My research focuses on interactions amongst genes, and how these interactions relate to cell type and state.
+An immediate problem here is that neither genetic interactions, nor genes, nor cell type/state, are properly defined.

 <br>

 The three fundamental questions we think about are:
 - What is the role of higher order interactions among genes?
-- What is a cell type?
+- What are cell types and states?
 - How does causality manifest itself in complex systems?

 <br>